 A mini-lecture in the form of a YouTube video done in a goofy but informative style that begins with a look at why one needs to understand grammar and then discusses two common errors: the confusion of there, their and they’re and comma usage.
 This is one video in a course series.
 Other topics covered include outlining, citation formats, finding good sources, incorporating sources and proofreading.
 You can subscribe to Michael Abernethy’s channel for more videos and updates.

 The highly regarded OWL (Online Writing Lab) at Purdue University offers writers a reference on grammar including “topics such as count and noncount nouns, articles (a versus an), subject-verb agreement, and prepositions” along with mechanics helping writers with sentence level organization and style.

 Here are direct links to some of the most common issues:

 - Capital Letters

 - Commonly Confused Verbs

 - Dangling Modifiers

 - Difference Between Adjectives and Adverbs

-- ESL Grammar Exercises
+- Grammar Exercises

 - Higher Order Concerns and Lower Order Concerns